bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 ros2 launch spot_ros2_control spot_ros2_control.launch.py hardware_interface:=robot config_file:=path/to/spot_ros.yaml
 ```

-This hardware interface currently does not accept commands but will stream the joint angles of the robot using the low level API at ~333 Hz.
+This hardware interface can stream the joint angles of the robot using the low level API at ~333 Hz.
+Both state streaming and command streaming are implemented.

 ## Mock